New results on graph matching from degree preserving growth: Potentially (0,1) -factor graphical degree sequences

-As far as we know, the following application of Kundu's theorem is new. \begin{theorem}[\textbf{Weak extension condition}] Given a graphic sequence $\d$ and a positive even integer $\delta \leq n$, the sequence $\D(\delta) = \d \circ \delta$ is graphic if and only if the sequence $\d$ has a realization with a matching of size $\delta/2$. \end{theorem} \begin{proof} If a graph $G$ has a matching $M$ of size $\delta/2$, then we construct $G^+$ by \emph{pinching} the edges of the matching $M$ onto a new vertex $v$: let $V(G^+)=V(G)\cup \{v\}$, and let
+In the language introduced earlier: it gives a condition for a degree sequence for being potentially $k$-factor graphic.
+In the following we will consider only $(0,1)$-factors.
+In 1974, Lov\'asz, independently from \cite{kundu_k-factor_1973}, gave a simple proof for the case $\k= (1,\ldots,1)$ (\cite{lovasz_valencies_1974}).

-It is easy to see that the degree sequence of $G^+$ is $d(G)\circ \delta$.
+As far as we know, the following application of Kundu's theorem is new. \begin{theorem}[\textbf{Weak extension condition}] Given a graphic sequence $\d$ and a positive integer $\delta \leq n/2$, the sequence $\D(2\delta) = \d \circ (2\delta)$ is graphic if and only if the sequence $\d$ has a realization with a matching of size $\delta$. \end{theorem} Let's remark that while technically the proof is quite simple, the statement itself is rather surprising, and in the context of the DPG processes it is also meaningful.
+It supports that using matchings in the degree preserving graph growth process is a rather natural approach. \begin{proof} If a realization $G$ of the graphic sequence $\d$ has a matching $M$ of size $\delta$, then we construct $G^+$ by \emph{pinching} the edges of the matching $M$ onto a new vertex $v$: let $V(G^+)=V(G)\cup \{v\}$, and let

-In the other direction, if $G^+$ is a realization of $\d \circ \delta$ where $d(v)=\delta$, then take $G=G^+-v$ (delete the vertex $v$ and its incident edges).
-Since both $\d$ and $d(G)$ are graphic degree sequences, Kundu's theorem immediately implies that there is a realization of $\d$ which contains a matching on the subgraph of $G^+$ induced by neighbors of $v$. \end{proof}
+It is easy to see that the degree sequence of $G^+$ is $\d\circ (2\delta)$.